 You can go chasing waterfalls in Rochester, NY!
 The Rochester region is surrounded by water – everything from Lake Ontario, the Genesee River, the Erie Canal, Irondequoit Bay, to the 11 Finger Lakes that make up the nearby Finger Lakes region.
 So it is no wonder that visitors to Rochester can discover multiple waterfalls in both the City of Rochester and Monroe County.

-- Lower Falls – Lower Falls is one of three waterfalls on the Genesee River.
+- Lower Falls – Lower Falls is one of six waterfalls on the Genesee River, and three of the waterfalls are located in Rochester.
 Lower Falls can best be viewed from Lower Falls park, which provides spectacular views of the 85-foot Lower Falls.
 Lower Falls is also a popular spot for fishing, accessible via a parking area on Seth Green Blvd.

 - Corbett’s Glen – Located in the town of Brighton, Corbett’s Glen features 2 miles of trails, a boardwalk area, deck viewing area and a seating area that overlooks Postcard Falls.